Mapping

 flowers users_aeb1d126471eef24c0769437f4e7adaa

-The nested properties address.street, address.county and address_city were automatically flattened into columns named as concatenation of the parent and child property name.
-The array property interests was turned into a separate table and linked through using JSON_parentId column and auto-generated keys.
+The nested properties address.street, address.county and address_city were automatically flattened into columns named as a concatenation of the parent and child property names.
+The array property interests was turned into a separate table and linked using JSON_parentId column and auto-generated keys.

 See example [EX063].